vufind-org/vufind/GOVERNANCE.md

 contribution to the [VuFind® Tech](https://sourceforge.net/projects/vufind/lists/vufind-tech) mailing list if they do not receive a review in a timely fashion.

+## Changes

+December 12, 2022: Added ® symbol to VuFind® references; added paragraph on Conflict of Interest policy and non-voting PMC guests.

 ## Acknowledgements